 I am an out of state attorney, but am licensed in Minnesota.
 Do I need a Minnesota trust account?

 Not so long as the number of Minnesota cases you handle where a trust account is required is insignificant.
 So long as only an insignificant portion of your practice involves Minnesota cases, you may maintain a trust account in your home state in accord with their rules.
+On your Minnesota lawyer registration form you can choose that you are exempt because "an insignificant portion of my practice involves Minnesota cases."

 My bank has closed my trust account for lack of activity.
 What should I do?